How often should you rotate your mattress? This mistake could be costing you a good night's sleep

 Sleep experts reveal that regularly rotating your mattress can lead to a better quality of sleep and mattress life.

 There's no denying that investing in the best mattress you can is a crucial component to sleeping better.
-However, no matter how good of a mattress you invest in, there's some upkeep required from our side to ensure we're truly making the most out of it – and there's a mistake that all too many of us are making.
+However, no matter how good the mattress you invest in, there's stil some upkeep required to ensure it stays in tip top condition and continues to deliver a great night's sleep – and there's a mistake that all too many of us are making.

-Data from Next reveals that 47 per cent of Brits aren't regularly rotating their mattress, with up to 77 per cent admitting to sleeping on the same side of the bed night after night.
-According to Healthline, this can lead to dents, uneven mattress wear, and ultimately a not-so-great night's sleep.
+Data released by retail brand Next reveals that 47 per cent of Brits aren't regularly rotating their mattress, with up to 77 per cent admitting to sleeping on the same side of the bed night after night.
+According to health and wellness information site Healthline, this can lead to dents, uneven mattress wear, and ultimately a not-so-great night's sleep.

 How often should you rotate your mattress?